 Millington is a very small village located in the state of Michigan.
 With a population of 1,025 people and just one neighborhood, Millington is the 474th largest community in Michigan.
-Millington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Millington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Millington is a blue-collar town, with 36.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Millington is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Millington who work in food service (13.75%), sales jobs (12.77%), and office and administrative support (8.84%).